How to set up automatic updates on Ubuntu Server 20.04, 22.04 or 24.04

 APT::Periodic::AutocleanInterval "7";

 The time interval is specified in days, feel free to change the values.
+In total, you should have all four lines.
 Save changes and exit.

 Step 4: check if it works